numericillustration/presentations/cli_proficiency_tutorial.md

     with minor alteration or even converted them into [common tooling][21] I can [share with the team][22] or that [lands in docs][23].

-2. put all the commands used to get useful info in the tickets.
+2. put all the commands used to get useful info *in the JIRA ticket* not just the output.

 ## profile things